+×Graptoveria 'Topsy Debbi'

-×Graptoveria 'Topsy Debbi' x Graptoveria 'Topsy Debbie', x Graptoveria 'Lilac Spoons', Echeveria 'Cupid' x Graptoveria 'Topsy Debbi', also known as x Graptoveria 'Lilac Spoons', is a unique succulent plant with distinctive, spoon-shaped lilac-grey leaves with waxy, powdery coating.
-Leaf shapes vary plant to plant depending on the genetic balance from the parent plants.
+×Graptoveria 'Topsy Debbie', ×Graptoveria 'Lilac Spoons', Echeveria 'Cupid'

+×Graptoveria 'Topsy Debbi', also known as ×Graptoveria 'Lilac Spoons', is a unique succulent with distinctive spoon-shaped lilac-grey leaves with a waxy powdery coating.
+The leaf shape varies from plant to plant, depending on the genetic balance of the parent plants.
 The colors become more intense in the cooler months.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).